boozallen/sdp-libraries/docs/contributing/index.md

 just build
 ```

-This will build the documentation and produce static html in the `site` directory.
+This will build the documentation and produce static HTML in the `site` directory.

 ### Live Reloading